wtsi-ssg/osdataproc/README.md

 View the Spark History Server at `<spark_master_public_ip>:18080`\
 View the MapReduce History Server at `<spark_master_public_ip>:19888`\
 View Netdata at `<spark_master_public_ip>:19999`

+### Attaching a Volume

+You can attach a volume as an NFS share to your cluster.
+This option, at present, will mount the `data` directory in the home directory of your master node to all of the slave nodes, and attach the volume by default to `/dev/vdb` on the master node.
+To mount the data directory, identify the device you want to mount, and then mount it on the `data` directory.
+E.g. `mount /dev/vdb1 /home/ubuntu/data`.

+You must then restart the nfs-kernel-server service to pick up these changes (`service nfs-kernel-server restart`), and reboot the slave nodes to pick up the new filesystem changes. `osdataproc reboot <cluster-name>` from the same location you provisioned the cluster will reboot all slave nodes of the specified cluster.

 ### Troubleshooting Notes